 1. Learn The Fretboard

-The better you know your fretboard, the better you know your instrument and the more easily you can move around it.
+The better you know your fretboard, the better you know your instrument, and the more easily you can move around it.
+Our first tip on how to practice the guitar without an instrument is to learn your way around the fretboard.
 Here’s one technique to try: slip a small fretboard diagram into your wallet so you’ll carry it around with you everywhere.
 When you have two spare minutes, you can pull out your chart and name notes to help memorize them.
+See how many you can remember off the top of your head and make a note of the tricky ones, so you can go back and visit them.
 If you don’t have the slip of paper handy, you can use visualization exercises.
 Picture a fretboard in your mind, pick some notes, and “see” where they occur on the fretboard image.
+The more you do this, the more you might be surprised at just how much progress you’ve made the next time you sit down with your guitar.

 2. Learn About Chords

-Use visualization to work on all kinds of guitar skills.
+If you’re wondering how to practice acoustic guitar without disturbing others, you can always try this visualization trick.
+You can use visualization to work on all kinds of guitar skills.
 Visualization is the process of picturing a situation in your mind as if it were real.
 It has been proven that visualization stimulates the same nerve paths as actually performing actions, so it helps to reinforce your learning.
 Use visualization to practice chord changes and progressions, scales and licks, picking patterns, and whole songs.
+If you’re nervous about an upcoming audition or a performance, you can always use visualization to help build your confidence, too.
+Simply picture yourself hitting all the right notes and impressing your audience.
+After all, seeing is believing, right?

 4. Develop Your Ears

+Another tip in our guide on how to practice the guitar without disturbing others involves this fun game geared toward developing your ears.
 As you listen to music and other sounds in the street, try to pick out the sound of certain intervals or notes.
+Do you hear a specific pitch?
+Can you guess that chord?
 For example, you can designate a “major thirds day” where you try to spot major third sounds around you.
+You can even recruit a friend to join the challenge with you!
+Now that you can recognize specific sounds, see if you can replicate them on your guitar.

 5. Study Music Notation